 Furthermore, both owners shared advice for the youth who aspire to live their restaurateur dreams.

 “Don’t let other people define your destiny.
 We had a lot of ‘no’s’ on this journey, we’ve had some closed doors … we’ve had to fund things with our own dollars.
-But, from a lot of people that we see who we admire, they are persistent.” said Gerald.
+But, from a lot of people that we see who we admire, they are persistent.” said Gerard.
 “Keep people out your ear, keep grindin’ and hustlin.’”

 “Keep pushin,” said Britney.
 “Don’t let anybody tell you what you can and cannot do.
 Hold true to your values, you don’t have to conform.
 You can win by being you.
 And that’s actually your sauce.”